manpagez: man pages & more

 Specify the predictive filtering method for the alpha plane.
 One

-of 'none', 'fast' or 'best', in increasing complexity and slowness
+of 'none', 'fast' or 'best', in increasing complexity and

-using four possible predictions (none, horizontal, vertical,
+is performed using four possible predictions (none, horizontal,

-one which gives the smaller size.
-The 'fast' mode will just try to
+and pick the one which gives the smaller size.
+The 'fast' mode

-form an a priori guess without testing all modes.
+will just try to form an a priori guess without testing all

 -alpha_method int